sandwwraith/KEEP/proposals/extensions/serialization.md

 Serializers located at `kotlinx.serialization.builtins` package can be automatically discovered by plugin, when there are no ambiguity – for given `T`, there is only one `Serializer<T>`.
 Generic arguments of `T` are not taken into account.
 Currently, this package contains serializers for following types: `Array, (Mutable)List, ArrayList, (Mutable)Set, LinkedHashSet, (Mutable)Map, LinkedHashMap, Pair, Triple`; all primitive types.
-User-defined libraries can also make additions to this package, but use it carefully and wisely.
+However, it is strongly discouraged to make user additions to this package.

+### Auto-discovering user-defined external serializers

+To give compiler plugin a hint about external serializer, annotation `@Serializable(with: KClass<*>)` can be applied on property.
+However, it can be boilerplate-ish to annotate every property if you have a big number of domain classes which have to use, e.g. external serializer for `java.util.Date`.
+For this purpose, annotation `@Serializers(vararg s: KSerializer<*>)` was introduced.
+It can be applied to a class or even to a file and adds given serializers to the scope of compiler plugin.

 ### Tuning generated code

 To be more flexible and support various use-cases, plugin have to respect following annotations:

 * `@SerialName`, which alters name of property or class written to metadata in descriptor.
+Can also be applicable to enum cases.
 * `@Optional`, which allows property to be absent in the decoder input.
 Requires default value on property.
 By default, all properties are required (even with default values).
 * `@Transient`, which makes property invisible for plugin.
 * `@SerialInfo`, which allows to create custom annotations with metadata and record them in the descriptor.

+## Pre-designed use-cases

+### Saving schemas with descriptor

+Serial descriptors have some important features.
+One of them is that they must provide access to all elements' descriptors via `getElementDescriptor`, giving us possibility to look on them as on tree-like structure.
+This allows schema traversing and saving.
+Using that information, descriptors must provide correct `equals` and `hashCode`, giving us a feature to cache schema in a hashmap once it's computed.

 ### Optionality in details